Select Page

 Political Context

-The Berlin Wall was a physical manifestation of the broader political conflict between the United States and the Soviet Union during the Cold War.
+During the Cold War period the Berlin Wall represented the physical expression of continuing political tensions between the United States and the Soviet Union.
 At the end of World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain, and France.

 Life on both Sides of the Wall